dooleysm/slate/source/includes/html_css.md

   <!-- The entire form will not be displayed to the operator -->
 </form>
 ```
+To prevent elements to be shown in the operator session during observation or engagement add the class `sm_cobrowsing_hidden_field` to the html elements.

 ### Prevent fields' values to be shown to the operator

-To prevent a field value to be shown to the operator during observation or engagement add the class `sm_cobrowsing_masked_field` to the html elements.

 ```
 <form action="action" method="get">